ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This section provides definitions, key concepts, and overviews of the components of a Baseline Protocol Implementation compliant with the requirements of this document.
 The intent of this section is to provide implementers with guidance to be able to build and operate implementations of the Baseline Protocol not only in an informal context, but also in a very formal, highly regulated context.
 The latter context in particulars requires implementers to prove that compliance with this standard not only does not violate regulatory frameworks but rather enables meeting regulatory requirements throughout the entire stack.

+The key concepts, definitions and associated requirements underpinning a Baseline Protocol Implementation (BPI) which will be discussed in this section are:
+* Agreement
+* State Object
+* Transacting Counterparties
+* Commercially and Legally Binding Documents
+* Consensus Controlled State Machine
+* Baseline Protocol Instance
+* High-Level Functional Requirements
+* Baseline Protocol Reference Architecture

 ## 2.1 Agreement

 An agreement is a manifestation of mutual assent by two or more parties to one another see [Cornell Law School](https://www.law.cornell.edu/wex/agreement).
 An Agreement between two or more Counterparties allows for transactions between them dealing with, for example, commercial items such as products.
 An Agreement governs and defines all transactions between counterparties.